STATISTICS

 - Erratic when the data do not cluster at the center of distribution.

-- Inapplicable to small number of cases when the values may not be repeated.
+- Inapplicable to a small number of cases when the values may not be repeated.

 - It is rigidly defined and is inapplicable to irregular distribution.